u-mulder/bxtools/README.md

 # bxtools
-Some bxtools to simplify development
+Some tools to simplify bitrix development.